Greenhouse Gardening for Beginners

 What should I grow in my greenhouse?

-Whatever you want to grow in your greenhouse, take care to monitor your soil & water as much as required as there won’t be any benefit from rainfall and the internal temperature can get hot!
+Whatever you want to grow in your greenhouse, take care to monitor your soil and water as much as required as there won’t be any benefit from rainfall and the internal temperature can be high.

 Common Greenhouse Pets: